Crimson-Genesis/nvim/doc/nvim_commands.md

 - `Ctrl-w + N` - Switch to normal mode from the terminal.
 - `i` - Switch back to terminal input mode.

-Let me know if you need additional commands or examples for specific use cases!